10. Other investments for retirement planning

 Any appreciation in capital value on disposal will result in a capital gain subject potentially to capital gains tax.
 However, you should note that the individual can still offset these gains by use of various allowances such as the annual exemption allowance where gains up to a certain amount each year are free of capital gains tax, and other allowances that may be available depending upon the circumstances of share ownership

 Shortened demo course.
-See details at foot of page....>Shares acquired under a SAYE scheme can be transferred into an ISA or a Stakeholder Pension on a tax-free basis within 90 days of exercising the option;
+See details at foot of page.... acquired under a SAYE scheme can be transferred into a NISA or a Stakeholder Pension on a tax-free basis within 90 days of exercising the option;

 The costs an employer incurs in setting up an approved SAYE Scheme are allowable as a deduction in computing the employer's profits for corporation tax purposes.